dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ##### Contributing Code
 We welcome contributions and will review each Pull Request that is submitted.
-To make this as quick a process as possible, please:
+To make this as quick a process as possible, please do the following for each PR:
 * Start by ensuring there's an issue related to the code you're trying to submit.
 Whether this issue is a bug or a feature request, having the issue will help provide context for the code in your PR.
 * Only touch files relevant to the issue in your PR.
 This reduces the time needed to review,